input-output-hk/peras-design/docs/reports/tech-report-1.md

 * Certificates are likely too large to be included in the block header without increasing its size over the constitutionally-constrained byte limit.
     * If the CDDL for blocks were altered, they could be included as a new entry in the block.
     * Alternatively, a certificate could be stored as a transaction in the block.
 Such certificate-transactions would incur a fee and would also need to be prioritized ahead of transactions in the memory pool.
 * At least conceptually, certificates are _fungible_: e.g. if I have certificate X for block A and a certificate Y for block B s.t.
-B $\rightarrow$ A, then I can count the chain from B as having twice the weight which is equivalent to having a certificate $Z = X \circ Y$.
+A extends B, then I can count the chain from B as having twice the weight which is equivalent to having a certificate $Z = X \circ Y$.
   * This implies that an implementation could choose to merge certificates that are past some threshold, e.g. when enough weight has been accumulated the chances of chain fork are negligible, which would limit the storage requirements.
   * This needs to be validated by researchers and is highly dependent on the particular technology used to form certificates.
 * Creating, and to a lesser extent validating, certificates could be relatively CPU intensive operations.